-The responsible of a concerned activity involving a contained use of GMMs must draw up an internal emergency plan that will be sent to the mayor.
+The responsible of a concerned activity involving a contained use of GMMs must draw up an internal emergency plan.
 This plan describes the procedures for identifying accidents, measures to be applied inside the premises to protect humans and the environment from the effects of an accident ,and warning procedures for the relevant authorities.

 External emergency plan

-The responsible of a concerned activity involving a contained use of GMMs must provide to the municipality where the activity takes place, all the information necessary for drawing up an external emergency plan, together with an advice from the SBB.
-A copy of the documents are send to the provincial authority.
+The responsible of a concerned activity involving a contained use of GMMs must provide to the municipality where the activity takes place, all the information necessary for drawing up an external emergency plan.

 Based on the information provided, the provincial and municipal authorities will respectively establish municipal and provincial external emergency plans.
 Municipal emergency plans must be approved by the Governor.
 Provincial emergency plans must be approved by the Minister of Home Affairs.

 The external emergency plans must be communicated to the authorities and public emergency services likely to be affected by an accident, without their having to request it, and to any other interested person who so requests.